angular/angular/aio/content/guide/cli-builder.md

 ## Builder input

 You can invoke a builder indirectly through a CLI command, or directly with the Angular CLI `ng run` command.
-In either case, you must provide required inputs, but can allow other inputs to default to values that are pre-configured for a specific [*target*](guide/glossary#target), provide a pre-defined, named override configuration, and provide further override option values on the command line.
+In either case, you must provide required inputs, but can let other inputs default to values that are pre-configured for a specific [*target*](guide/glossary#target), provide a pre-defined, named override configuration, and provide further override option values on the command line.

 ### Input validation